-In the first case, where the parties agree to a multi-currency purchase and/or repurchase price (rather than transacting several repos, each of a different currency), ESMA requires the repo to be reported as several transactions, one for each currency and each with its own UTI (p.10, para.21).
-However, in order it is not possible to link the component repos, they should be reported as a portfolio collateralized on a net basis, which means, in each report: transactions.
-44
+In the first case, where the parties agree to a multi-currency purchase and/or repurchase price (rather than transacting several repos, each of a different currency), ESMA requires the repo to be reported as several transactions, one for each currency and each with its own UTI (p.10, para.21), and with the collateral reported on a net exposure basis.
+However, only one pool of collateral against a net exposure can be reported under the same legal agreement (Table 2, field 9, Master Agreement Type), so this will not work if the reporting parties also transact tri-party repos managed by JP Morgan, given that the collateral for these will be reported on a net exposure basis.
+In that case, the parties will have divided the collateral between the several repos created from the original one or transact several repos, one for each currency, in the first place.